 \begin{algorithmEnv}[ht]

 \end{algorithmEnv}

-\begin{theorem} The \textsc{Simple} algorithm with threshold $\delta_{1-\frac{2}{n}}$ provides a lower bound of $\frac{1 + \e^{-2}}{3 - \e^{-2}} > 0.396$ for the prophet-inequality over time for any $n \in \mathbb{N}_{>0}$. \end{theorem} To prove the theorem, we will show a lower bound on the expected value of the \textsc{Simple} algorithm and an upper bound on the expected value of the omniscient optimal offline algorithm \textsc{Opt} that knows all realizations in advance.
-We will parameterize the proof for \textsc{Simple} in $a \in (0,n)$ to optimize over $a$ afterward.
+\begin{theorem} The \textsc{Simple} algorithm with threshold $\delta_{1-\frac{2}{n}}$ provides a lower bound of $\frac{1 + \e^{-2}}{3 - \e^{-2}} > 0.396$ for the prophet inequality over time for any $n \in \mathbb{N}_{>0}$. \end{theorem} To prove the theorem, we will show a lower bound on the expected value of the \textsc{Simple} algorithm and an upper bound on the expected value of the omniscient optimal offline algorithm \textsc{Opt} that knows all realizations in advance.
+We will parameterize the proof for \textsc{Simple} in $a \in (0,n)$ to optimize over $a$ afterwards.